2018-19 Upper School Parent/Student Handbook

 In order to maintain an academic priority in view of the large number of evening sports events and other activities during the week, the following policy is in effect during the winter term.
 Students are advised to check calendars early in the week so that they may choose their events for that week.
 Students must sign out with the person on duty in their dormitories.

 • boarding students on the Dean’s List may attend two evening school functions per week.
-Afternoon study hall attendance is not required.

 • boarding students not on the Dean’s List and not on the D and F list may attend one evening school function per week.
-Afternoon study hall attendance is not required.

 • D and F list boarding students may not attend evening events.

 The time between dinner and 7:59 p.m. is free time.
 There are lounges in both Carpenter Hall and Swetland Hall that are open for coed visiting during this period.
 During the period from 9:45 until 10:30 p.m., all students are permitted out of their dormitories but must remain on campus.
 Boarding students may not ride in cars during this period.
 In summary, boarding students are not permitted to leave campus after 8:00 p.m. dorm check-in Sunday through Thursday nights.